noanabeshima/visual-value-iteration/README.md

 A policy is just a way of making decisions.
 It assigns each grid cell (state) an action to take.
 For example, my policy could include always moving right whenever I'm in the top left square/grid cell and left for every other grid cell.
 It can't change, so if my policy is to always move right from the top left cell I will always move right whenever I find myself there.

 The whiter a square, the greater the expected future reward of the optimal policy (or at least approximately, the video approaches the true value over time).

+The Bellman Equation is a key part of modern reinforcement learning.
+Watch how the expected value of cells propagates from the bottom right one all the way to the top-left in the gif!